These easy mini-desserts may be tiny treats, but they’re big on flavor and satisfaction!

 The good news is, almost anything can be made tiny.

-From brownie bites to mini-cheesecakes, these little bites are sure to delight.
+From brownie bites to mini-cheesecakes, these easy desserts are sure to delight.
 Let’s look at 24 of my favorite mini-desserts!

 Brownie bites are definitely for the corner lovers!